-Bring my heart, mind and body into coherence
+Bring my heart, mind, and body into coherence

 Balance and align all of my energetic systems and energy

-“Anxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.”
+“Anxiety is characterized by feelings of tension, worried thoughts, and physical changes.
+Anxiety disorders such as panic disorder and obsessive-compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness, or a rapid heartbeat.”

 Be Mindful of Your Mind

 It goes without saying that cultivating some form of mindfulness practice will help in generating a more settled nervous system.
 Focusing on breathing helps to train the brain away from repetitive or compulsive negative thoughts.
-Awareness ‘in-the-moment’ is proven to illicit the relaxation response reducing the adrenaline triggering response.
+Awareness ‘in-the-moment’ is proven to elicit the relaxation response reducing the adrenaline triggering a response.
 Activities below help to channel trapped nervous energy and change neural patterning permanently if done on a regular basis.
 Move your body to move your mind. . .

-- Whole body movement
+- Whole-body movement

 - Thai Chi style martial arts

 “People often believe that because something happened, and because it is a fact or true, that it should be focused upon, and therefore kept vibrationally active.
 And so, many people keep many things active that do not serve them.
 If we were standing in your physical shoes we would not keep something active in our vibration just because it had happened.
 We would only keep things active that we want to repeat in our life experience.”
 Excerpted from Long Beach, CA on 2/15/14 Esther Hicks